Skip to main content

 Drug Coordination Forums

-The forums aimed at handling the drug problem locally and to perform and participate in drug prevention activities such as interactive education programmes, theater productions for youth on drug prevention.
+The forums aimed to tackle the drug problem locally and participate in drug prevention activities, such as interactive educational programmes, and theatre performances for young people on drug prevention.

-Currently, there are 135 KEF operating in Hungary, with capital, town, district, small region, county or regional competence.
-The members of the Drug Coordination Forums are representatives of state, municipal, NGO and church organizations that are active in the management of the drug problem (Hungarian National Focal Point, 2022).
+Currently, 135 KEF are operating in Hungary, with capital, town, district, small region, county or regional competence.
+The members of the Drug Coordination Forums are representatives of state, municipal, NGO and church organizations that are active in managing of the drug problem.

 Church-based and civil spheres

 The Blue Point Drug Counselling Centre and Drug Therapy Foundation (Kék Pont Drogkonzultációs Központ és Drogambulancia Alapítvány) has been a public benefit organization since 1997.
-The aim is to prevent, treat and reduce the problems caused by addiction for the individual, the family and society.
+The aim is to prevent, treat and reduce the problems caused by addiction for individuals, families and society.
 It currently operates two outpatient clinics in Budapest.
-In these two areas, the teams usually consist of social workers, addiction counsellors, doctors, psychologists, sociologists, lawyers and communication specialists as well as volunteers.
+In these two areas, the teams usually consist of social workers, addiction counsellors, doctors, psychologists, sociologists, lawyers, communication specialists, and volunteers.

 Target groups

-Vulnerable groups associated with institutions: school drop-outs and school children, children in childcare institutions and juvenile offenders, as well as vulnerable groups in communities such as families at risk, homeless youth, young people in disadvantaged neighbourhoods and minorities, especially Roma youth.
+Vulnerable groups in connection with institutions: early school leavers and school children, children in childcare institutions and juvenile offenders, as well as vulnerable groups in communities such as vulnerable families, homeless youth, young people in deprived neighbourhoods and minorities, especially Roma youth.

 Funding

 Food-related illnesses are treated as priorities in the budget.
-The objective of the Act CIII of 2011 on Public Health Product Tax.
-Act (a népegészségügyi termékadóról szóló 2011. évi CIII. törvény) is to impose special taxes on food products with high sugar, salt and certain methyl-xanthine (such as caffeine) content.
-The aim of the measure is to promote healthy nutrition, to encourage food industry to produce products with more favourable composition, and to improve healthcare services and public health programs.
-The collected tax provides funding for the National Health Insurance Fund (Egészségbiztosítási Alap).
+The objective of the Act CIII of 2011 on Public Health Product Tax (a népegészségügyi termékadóról szóló 2011. évi CIII. törvény) is to impose special taxes on food products with high sugar, salt and certain methyl-xanthine (such as caffeine) content.
+The aim of the measure is to promote healthy nutrition, to encourage food industry to produce products with more favourable composition, and to improve healthcare services and public health programmes.
+The collected tax provides funding for the National Health Insurance Fund (Nemzeti Egészségbiztosítási Alapkezelő, NEAK).